CSCfi/csc-user-guide/docs/apps/orca.md

     substantial amount of disk I/O. In order to achieve maximal performance for the job and to avoid excess load on the Lustre parallel file system it is advisable to use the local disk.

-- Example batch script for Puhti-rhel8 using local disk
+- Example batch script for Puhti using local disk

 ```bash
 #!/bin/bash